roguione/Corrupted-Checkers/README.md

 - Capture opponents pieces by jumping them

 - Pieces can move forward or diagonally unless Kinged
-  - If one of your pieces makes it to the other side of the board that piece becomes a king
+  - If one of your pieces makes it to the other side of the board that piece becomes a king to win

-- The king can move forward and backward diagonally on the board.
-This is a huge advantage, and players should try as hard as they can to crown their pieces

-## How To Win Checkers
+## How To Win Corrupted Checkers BBG

-- One of the most popular strategies is controlling the center.
-Your pieces are safer at the edges of the board since they can't be captured there, but this also lowers your chances of making a capture

-- You should always focus on getting at least one piece to become a king.
-The opponent's side of the board is a good place to be and opens up a lot of great move opportunities.
-Jump pieces when you can, but always have a piece going up the board to become king

-- Try moving your checkers in groups of two or three to best protect them.
-A checker backed up by two other checkers behind it diagonally can't be captured

-- Like Chess, sometimes you need to sacrifice a checker for the greater good of the game.
-Don't be afraid to sacrifice a piece or two if it sets your opponent up for a more devastating loss

-- Overall, you need to pay close attention to win at Checkers.
-Watch for any multi-jumps, pay close attention to your player's kings, and never leave yourself open to captures unless it will result in your opponent losing at least one piece down the road
+- ### Simply the First one to make it to other side of board and gets kinged wins.

 ### Thank You
 #### Open link in new tab